Today we go back to the origins of One-Punch Man’s creation and the reasons behind it.

 ONE later got the chance to draw an official publication in his own style through Mob Psycho 100.

-A subconscious way of dealing with Boros
+A subconscious way for ONE to deal with Boros

 When Saitama is involved, there is not much power scaling involved.
 Saitama vs. anyone else always ends in Saitama winning, the end.
 Regardless, ONE does care for power scaling a lot, both in One-Punch man through characters other than Saitama and in his other works.